 How LDS Church Operates Financially

-Sex abuse lawsuits lawsuit argues that the church used its influence to protect itself rather than address the abuse.
+Sex abuse lawsuits argue that the church used its influence to protect itself rather than address the abuse.
 It also suggests that the church, by continuing to collect tithes and donations from members in New York while hiding the abuse, financially benefited from these acts.
 The plaintiffs claim that the church used intimidation tactics to silence victims, further deepening its liability.

 The plaintiffs argue that while the church benefits from tax exemptions as a religious entity, it uses these funds for commercial investments without adequate transparency.
-This financial backdrop is significant because it highlights the church’s vast resources, which the plaintiffs’ LDS sex abuse lawsuit say were used to cover up wrongdoing while still profiting from its membership.
+This financial backdrop is significant because it highlights the church’s vast resources, which the plaintiffs’ LDS sex abuse lawsuit says were used to cover up wrongdoing while still profiting from its membership.

 Settlement Value of LDS Church Sex Abuse Lawsuits

-So how much settlement compensation can victims expect to get in a successful sexual abuse lawsuits against the LDS Church?
+So how much settlement compensation can victims expect to get in a successful sexual abuse lawsuit against the LDS Church?
 Sex abuse lawsuits against churches and other institutions generally have a high average settlement value.
 The Catholic church in the U.S. has paid out over $3 billion in compensation to sexual abuse victims over the years.
 The average settlement payout in church sex abuse cases is $275,000 to $350,000.

 How the Church of Latter-Day Saints Deals with Sex Abuse Settlements